d-cva/d-cva.github.io/_posts/2025-04-17-Office-Network-design.md

 <code>

 #enable   -- enter privilege mode
-#configure terminal -- enter global configuration mode
+#configure terminal -- enter global configuration mode<br>
-#interface g 0/0/0 -- select the interface
+#interface g 0/0/0 -- select the interface<br>
-#ip address 192.168.10.1 255.255.255.0 -- assign IP address to the interface
+#ip address 192.168.10.1 255.255.255.0 -- assign IP address to the interface<br>
-#no shutdown -- enable the interface
+#no shutdown -- enable the interface<br>
-#do show interface g 0/0/0 -- use do show command to view the interface configuration from the global configuraiton mode.
+#do show interface g 0/0/0 -- use do show command to view the interface configuration from the global configuraiton mode.<br>
 </code>